Ravi Naik: National Parliament, Goa opposition, Deputy Chief Minister

 In 1998, after a loss in local politics, he was elected to the national Indian parliament.
 In 1999, he took over as Leader of the Goa Opposition, and between 2000 and 2002 he was Deputy Chief Minister in the then Bharatiya Janata Party government in Goa.
 "I have not been in elections from yesterday or today.
 I've been in politics since 1967... and we were against the merger (of Goa into Maharashtra)," Naik said (in Konkani) in the Prudent TV interview below.

 His son Roy Naik has also been involved in local politics.

-Controversies
+Reception

-In an interview with Prudent TV (see link below), he defended his handling of the police in Goa, which had come in for sharp criticism during his tenure at their helm as Home Minister.
+In an interview with Prudent TV, he defended his handling of the police in Goa, which had come in for sharp criticism during his tenure at their helm as Home Minister.

-His ascent to power for his first tenure in 1990-91 was questioned in a Supreme Court of India case (see link below) over his assumption to power with Indian National Congress support, apparently because of the disqualification he was facing.
+His ascent to power for his first tenure in 1990-91 was questioned in a Supreme Court of India case over his assumption to power with Indian National Congress support, apparently because of the disqualification he was facing.

 The then opposition BJP made allegations against Naik and his son Roy Naik of involvement with the coastal illegal narcotic trade.
-Opposition politicians and a section of the media highlighted charges by Swedish model Lucky Farmhouse which suggested the Naik or his kin were someway connected with the narcotics controversy.
+Opposition politicians and a section of the media highlighted charges by Swedish model Lucky Farmhouse which suggested that Naik or his kin were in some way connected with the narcotics controversy.